trixi-framework/Trixi.jl/docs/src/styleguide.md

   * Docstrings and comments can and should use Unicode characters where it helps understanding.
   * Multiline expressions should be explicitly grouped by parentheses and not rely on Julia's implicit line continuation syntax.
+  * When naming multiple functions of a single or similar category, prefer to put the *general classification* first and the *specialization* second.
+Example: Use `flux_central` instead of `central_flux`.
+This helps when searching for available functions on the REPL (e.g., when trying to find all flux functions).

 Based on that, and personal experience, a formatting tool with a few helpful options is included in `utils/julia-format.jl`.
 Note, however, that this tool is